Track your nutrition and health goals

 This is the question most people want answered first — so here it is clearly.

-Burning 1000 calories a day beyond your maintenance level creates a ~7,000 calorie weekly deficit, which translates to approximately 0.9–1 kg of weight loss per week.
+Burning 1000 calories a day beyond your maintenance level creates a ~7,000 calorie weekly deficit, which translates to the following approximate weight loss:

 TimeframeEstimated Weight Loss